 Choose a Tree Topper

 You can buy or make a tree topper for your Christmas tradition.
-Then, once the clock strikes twelve during Christmas Eve, you can put up the topper.
+Then, you can put up the topper once the clock strikes twelve on Christmas Eve.

 The topper doesn’t necessarily have to be fancy.
 You can choose one of your most treasured items.